 Once you have an overall strategy, write a basic test plan explaining these points.
 Now, you are all set to get into a testing project after careful consideration and custom made a strategy for success.

 This is Context-Driven testing; making your circumstances (not the standards) the primary inputs and influencers for your test strategy.
-It urges us to look around and take everything around you into account.
+We urge you to look around and take everything around you into account.

 Personally, I am in love with this concept because too often testing practices are perceived as rigid and imitation-based.
-Someone did it and was successfully, so I am going to do it too.
+I will also do it as someone did it and it was successful.
 This is the kind of image that scares people from trying and staying in a testing career.

-But, there is plenty of scope for creative thinking, analytical skills, and decision making.
-To know more, read-up on the topic in the links provided above.
+However, there is plenty of scope for creative thinking, analytical skills, and decision making.
+To learn more about this, read-up on the topic in the links provided above.